SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/08-condor_annex.md

 ---
 layout: lesson
 root: ../..
-title: condor_annex on OSG Connect
+title: Adding Resources from Amazon AWS
 ---
 <div class="objectives" markdown="1">

 #### Objectives
-*   Discover how to use condor_annex to bring resources from Amazon AWS
+*   Discover how to use condor_annex to add dedicated resources from Amazon AWS
 </div>

 Please note that his is a technical preview.
 We expect features and interface